Damansara Town Centre

-Pusat Bandar Damansara is a township in the Segambut constituency of Kuala Lumpur, Malaysia.
+Pusat Bandar Damansara (English: Damansara Town Centre) is a township in the Segambut constituency of Kuala Lumpur, Malaysia.
 The original buildings making up the township were constructed between 1981 and 1984, and were demolished in 2016 for new development.

 Background

 Offices in the original buildings of Damansara Town Centre were occupied by government ministries, departments and other private corporations such as Damansara Realty Berhad, Indah Water Konsortium, HELP University College and Johor Corporation (J-Corp).
 Department of Immigration Malaysia and Ministry of Housing, and Local Governments Malaysia used to have their offices here and have since moved to Putrajaya, while passport renewal services were relocated to Pudu Sentral several years ago.
 Restaurants, convenience stores, supermarkets were located on the ground floor.